 VAUGHAN CIVIC CENTRE

-While strategizing how to design a new civic centre for this competition entry, it became apparent that a master plan was critical in order to organize the many components of this vast site and locate all the requisite buildings.
+While strategizing how to design a new civic centre for this competition entry in Vaughan, Ontario, it became apparent that a master plan was critical in order to organize the many components of this vast site and locate all of the requisite buildings.

 Master Plan